ahodroj/data-science-project-template/README.md

 _A logical, reasonably standardized, but flexible project structure for doing and sharing data science work._

-Based on: [Cookie Cutter Data Science Template](http://drivendata.github.io/cookiecutter-data-science/) with minor modifications to support my data storage.
+Based on: [Cookie Cutter Data Science Template](http://drivendata.github.io/cookiecutter-data-science/) with minor modifications to support rclone for data sync.

 ### Requirements to use the cookiecutter template: